You Need an SDET Unicorn: Automation Engineers and Automated UI Tests Won’t Save You.

 I have a potentially controversial opinion about my job.
-The popular concept of the Software Development Engineer in Test (SDET) role is broken for modern development practices.
+The popular concept of the Software Development Engineer in Test (SDET) role is broken by modern development practices.

 I don’t say that lightly.
 After thirteen years in the industry and eight of those years focused on automation, I’ve lived through the shift to agile practices.